sudanchapagain/zide/README.md

-# `zide`: A Zellij IDE-like Environment
+# `zide`: A Zellij IDE-like Layout Environment

+Zide is a combination of [Zellij](https://zellij.dev) layouts and convenience `bash` scripts that creates an IDE-like layout environment.
+It mainly consists of a file picker (such as `yazi`) in one pane, and your editor of choice in the main pane.
+You can browse the file tree in your picker pane, and then any files that are selected or opened do so in the editor's pane.

 ![zide screenshot](https://github.com/user-attachments/assets/6b26f0af-1a3e-486a-a395-e6f4cc6c355b)

-Zide is a combination of Zellij layouts and convenience `bash` scripts that creates an IDE-like experience in `zellij` (think VS Code).
-It mainly consists of a file picker (using `yazi` or other supported projects) in one pane, and your editor of choice in the main pane.
-The project is heavily inspired by the [`yazelix`](https://github.com/luccahuguet/yazelix) project, but simplifies it down to work in most shells (instead of requiring `nushell`) and more editors (vs just Helix) with less requied configuration.
+The project was inspired by the [`yazelix`](https://github.com/luccahuguet/yazelix) project, but simplifies it down to work in most shells (instead of requiring `nushell`), more editors (vs just Helix), and essentailly any file picker, with less required configuration.

 ## Features

-1. Start a `zellij` layout with a filepicker on the left and your `$EDITOR` on the right
+1. Start a `zellij` layout with a filepicker on the left and your editor on the right
-2. Browse for files in a visual file picker of your choosing (current supporting `yazi` and `nnn`), and open any selected files or directories in your `$EDITOR` pane
+1. Browse for files in any visual file picker of your choosing, and open any selected files or directories in your editor pane
-3. Open multiple files at once in your `$EDITOR` if your picker supports a multiselect UI
+1. Open multiple files at once in your editor if your picker supports a multiselect UI
-4. When opening a directory, set that directory as the working directory in your `$EDITOR` automatically
+1. When opening a directory, set that directory as the working directory in your editor automatically

 ## Why?